-Spotted lanternfly eggs have started hatching in the Philadelphia region, with the emergent black-and-white polka-dotted nymphs using their remarkably powerful hind legs to spring from yards to decks to lawn furniture.
+Spotted lanternfly eggs start hatching in the Philadelphia region in May, with the emergent black-and-white polka-dotted nymphs using their remarkably powerful hind legs to spring from yards to decks to lawn furniture.
+But the eggs appear earlier, giving us a prime opportunity to get rid of them before they besiege our streets, parks, and gardens.

 When the first spotted lanternflies appeared in the United States in Berks County in 2014, Pennsylvania agricultural officials and other experts hoped they could be eradicated with an all-out effort.